 With new people joining a couple of weeks ago, it felt like a good time to reassess.
 What’s our purpose?
 What foundational work do we need to do to reduce the risk of going in the wrong direction?

-Even with a relatively small team – the effort to make sure we’re communicating clearly and transparent about our purpose is important.
-We’re now five people and suddenly we’ve grown beyond the point where I can safely assume everyone is on the same page.
+Even with a small team, communicating clearly about our purpose matters.
+We’re now five people.
+I can’t assume everyone is on the same page.

 R‑Type